egmontmika/egmontmika.com/content/blog/never-too-late.md

 +++

-It is said that the best time to plant a tree was twenty years ago.
+The best time to plant a tree was twenty years ago, it is said.
 And the second best time is now.

 It’s never too late to plant a tree.

-Or to start an education, to learn a language, to change a habit, to start a project, to build a house, to write a book, to invest in your children and grandchildren …
+Or to start an education, to learn a language, to change a habit, to start a project, to build a house, to write a book, to invest in your children and grandchildren...

 It’s never too late to connect and invest in people.
 And to be an example.